cristicmf/dao/README.md

 ## Dependencies and tools

-This is only tested on 64 bit Ubuntu 14.04+
+The tools are only tested on 64 bit Ubuntu 14.04+

 [node.js](https://nodejs.org/en/) is a requirement for most of the scripts.
 The scripts are based on the official javascript APIs, such as the [Ethereum web3.js library](https://github.com/ethereum/web3.js), and are used for deployment and testing etc.